badasswp/quick-dry-login/README.md

 # quick-dry-login

-Manually select any user profile to log into your WordPress development or staging website.
+Manually select any user profile to log into your WP development or staging website.

 > <span style="color:red">**WARNING:**</span>
 >